 Charles Wowkanech is the leader of the New Jersey State AFL-CIO, an organization that unites the voices of more than 1 million union members and their families across the state of New Jersey in pursuit of social and economic justice for all workers.
 For generations, the labor movement has served as the primary vehicle for workers to exercise their collective voice and secure equitable and just terms of employment.
 Wowkanech’s vision to unite, organize, and politically engage working people ensures the continued advancement of this mission.

-As a result of the many innovations championed by Wowkanech, the New Jersey State AFL-CIO remains one of the most successful labor movement’s in the nation.
-For example, the labor candidates program, which provides formal training and support to union members seeking election to public office every year, has achieved more than 1,090 election victories, giving working people in New Jersey an unparalleled voice in terms of shaping public policy.
+As a result of the many innovations championed by Wowkanech, the New Jersey State AFL-CIO remains one of the most successful labor movements in the nation.
+For example, the Labor Candidates Program, which provides formal training and support to union members seeking election to public office every year, has achieved more than 1,134 election victories, giving working people in New Jersey an unparalleled voice in shaping public policy.

 Wowkanech’s commitment to lifting up workers’ voices is by no means limited to the political process.
 His efforts to build the labor movement focus on promoting union solidarity, safeguarding collective bargaining rights, creating sustainable middle-class jobs, and empowering the next generation of union leaders.
 Wowkanech also led efforts to create two immigrant naturalization centers, furthering labor’s commitment to diversity and ensuring equality of opportunity for all.